lovenets/CS-notebook/Linux/OS fundamentals(2).md

 ### Lost Writes

-Some modern storage devices also have an issue known as a lost write, which occurs when the device informs the upper layer that a write has completed but in fact it never is persisted; thus, what remains is left is the old contents of the block rather than the updated new contents.
+Some modern storage devices also have an issue known as a lost write, which occurs when the device informs the upper layer that a write has completed but in fact it never is persisted; thus, what remains is left is the old contents of the bl ock rather than the updated new contents.

 One classic approach is to perform a **write verify** or **read-after-write**; by immediately reading back the data after a write, a system can ensure that the data indeed reached the disk surface.
 This approach, however, is quite slow, doubling the number of I/Os needed to complete a write.